qbrilliance/qristal/README.md

 docker exec -it qbsdk bash
 ```

-- If you prefer using VSCode, you can "attach" VS Code to the  running `qbsdk` Docker container.
+- If you prefer to use VSCode, you can "attach" it to the  running `qbsdk` Docker container.

 To attach to the `qbsdk` Docker container, either select `Dev Containers: Attach to Running Container...` from the `Command Palette` (F1) or use the `Remote Explorer` in the `Activity Bar` and from the `Containers` view, select the `Attach to Container` inline action on the container.
-In both methods, a dropdown will appear, select the `qbsdk` container.
+In both methods, a dropdown will appear; select the `qbsdk` container.

 3. Stop and remove the container